yjung93/yjung93.github.io/_posts/2025-11-07-post-halfsync-halfasync.md

   %% External event source -> Async service
   EES -->|Interrupt| AS
 ```
-## Simplified Task framework implementation
+## Simplified implementation

+The design pattern is applied to the **Task Framework** [[SH03](/references/post-references)] of ACE.

 The simplified **Task framework** is implemented to better understand how the pattern works and how it fits into a layered design.
 The source is in my [Git repository](https://github.com/yjung93/study_reactor_1_0).

 This version keeps the core architectural ideas from ACE while intentionally skipping production-level complexity.

 The framework consists of the following components:
 - **Task class**
   - Base class of synchronous services.
-It embeds a message queue and a worker thread, enabling the concrete class to perform synchronous layer services.
+It embeds a message queue and a worker thread, enabling the concrete class to perform services in the synchronous service layer.
 - **Message Queue**
-  - The asynchronous layer passes messages through this queue to the synchronous layer service.
+  - The asynchronous service layer passes messages through this queue to the synchronous service layer.
 - **Worker Thread**
   - The thread on which the synchronous service runs.
-It wakes up when it receives a message from the asynchronous service and performs the synchronous application service.
+It wakes up when it receives a message from the asynchronous service layer and performs the synchronous application service.
 - **Sync service**
   - Concrete subclass of `Task`.
-It receives messages from the asynchronous layer and performs synchronous application services.
+It receives messages from the asynchronous service layer and performs synchronous application services.

 ### class diagram